threader/PC-Tuning/docs/building.md

 ## Stripping Non-Essential Editions

-- Remove every edition except the desired edition (pro edition recommended), by retrieving the indexes of every other edition & removing it with the commands below.
+- Remove every edition except the desired edition (professional edition recommended), by retrieving the indexes of every other edition & removing it with the commands below.
 Once completed, the only edition to exist should be the desired edition at index 1

     ```bat
     DISM /Get-WimInfo /WimFile:"%EXTRACTED_IMAGE%\sources\install.wim"